genner-lab/meta-fish-lib/README.md

 You don't need to run this code below if you just want a copy of the reference library (run code above).
 This code below is if you want to update it yourself or want to modify and make a new library.
 I will endeavour to keep this repository up-to-date with GenBank, but if hasn't been updated, email me.

-System requirements: [R](https://cran.r-project.org/), [git](https://git-scm.com/), [hmmer](http://hmmer.org/), [mafft](https://mafft.cbrc.jp/alignment/software/) and [raxml](https://cme.h-its.org/exelixis/web/software/raxml/) need to be installed on your system.
+System requirements: [R](https://cran.r-project.org/), [git](https://git-scm.com/), [hmmer](http://hmmer.org/), [mafft](https://mafft.cbrc.jp/alignment/software/) and [raxml-ng](https://github.com/amkozlov/raxml-ng) need to be installed on your system, and available on your [$PATH](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/).
+With the exception of raxml-ng, the programs can be installed from Ubuntu repositories using `sudo apt install`.
+In case of difficulties, check the developer's website and update to newer versions if required.
 Unfortunately, these scripts are optimised for a Unix system, and I'm unable to offer any Windows support here ([Windows is now able to run Ubuntu Linux ](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)).

 You will also require an API key from NCBI in order to access GenBank data at a decent rate.
 See info here for how to get a key: [ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)